jalius/become-a-pro/README.md

 navigate to the base directory.

-run command "cmake ."
+run command "cmake .".

-run command "make"
+run command "make".

+rename settings-example.cfg to settings.cfg and modify settings to your liking.

-run become-a-pro as super user "sudo ./become-a-pro"
+run become-a-pro as super user "sudo ./become-a-pro".

 NOTE: